 What is the T-TEST Function?

 The T-TEST Function is categorized under Excel Statistical functions.
 It will calculate the probability that is associated with a Student’s T-Test.
 The function is commonly used to test the probability of two samples that have underlying populations with the same mean.

 In financial analysis, suppose we wish to understand the amount spent by Europeans and Americans on food.
 We cannot practically record the spending habits of every European and American, so we would take a sample of each population.
 In such a scenario, T-test will help us find the answer to the question of whether the difference in food spending of the two groups is representative of a true difference between Europeans and Americans in general or if it is just a meaningless statistical difference.

 The formula uses the following arguments:

-- Array1 (It is a required argument) – This is the first data set.
+- Array1 (It is a required argument) – The first data set.

-- Array2 (It is a required argument) – This is the second data set.
+- Array2 (It is a required argument) – The second data set.

-- Tails (It is a required argument) – Specifies if this is a one-tailed or two-tailed test.
+- Tails (It is a required argument) – Specifies if it is a one-tailed or two-tailed test.
 If tails = 1, T-TEST uses the one-tailed distribution.
 If tails = 2, T-TEST uses the two-tailed distribution.

-- Type (It is a required argument) – This is the type of t-test to perform:
+- Type (It is a required argument) – The type of t-test to perform: